 If you’re searching for this little barony, you might come across the names Clonmacnowen and Clonmacnoon as well.
-However, the origin of all these names is still Cluain Mhac n’Eoghain.
+However, the origin of all these names is still Cluain Mhac n’Eoghain (Clann Mac nEoghain).

 St John's Church.
 Ballinasloe - YouTube